Our Mission

 Allegretto Director and Conductor

 Zachary Levi is the high school orchestra director in the Southern York County School District as well as the orchestra director at York College.
-By the summer of 2018 he plans to have completed his doctorate in Orchestral Conducting from Catholic University.
+He completed his doctorate in Orchestral Conducting from Catholic University in 2018.
 In addition to teaching and conducting, Zach is an active cellist performing with Allegro and the York Symphony.
 He lives in Columbia with his wife Johanna and their son Samuel.

 Jennifer Petry